 Have you ever looked at one of the Art Wolfe books?
 You'll be glad you did.
-Art Wolfe is one of the most famous wildlife photographers on the planet.
+Art Wolfe is one of the most talented wildlife photographers on the planet.
 The best way to improve your nature photography is to spend a little time looking at the work of a master nature photographer, like Art.

-Until I began to admire his work and purchase his books, I didn't know that his photography has covered so much more than wildlife.
-He's very experienced and talented with photography of native cultures, but it's his landscape and nature shots that truly inspire me.
+Until I began to admire his work and purchase his books, I didn't know that Mr. Wolfe's photography has covered so much more than wildlife.
+He's also very experienced and talented with the photography of native cultures, but it's his landscape and nature shots that truly inspire me.

 His background of studying art history in a formal setting shows up in his photography.
 Art has been a prolific writer too.
 Art has published 80 books over the last 36 years.